HL7-DaVinci/CDS-Library/CQLCookbook.md

   else null
 ```
 Variables:
-- *Observation_Resource:* An Observation resource that has previously been defined in the CQL library.
+- *Observation_Resource_List:* A list of Observation resources that has previously been defined in the CQL library.
+- *unit:* Unit of measurement for the value of the Observation being queried (ex. mm[Hg], %, pH).

 Example Implementation: [RespiratoryAssistDevicesPrepopulation-0.1.0.cql](https://github.com/HL7-DaVinci/CDS-Library/blob/master/RespiratoryAssistDevices/R4/files/RespiratoryAssistDevicesPrepopulation-0.1.0.cql)